UNC-Libraries/aspace-accession-identifiers/README.md

 This plugin adds an "Accession Collection Code" controlled value list.
 In the Create/Edit Accession forms, staff can select a first identifier component from this dropdown list.

+Staff with permission to edit controlled value lists can add and delete additional collection codes by selecting "Accession Collection Code" in the "Manage Controlled Value Lists" dropdown.

 ### Second component:
 The second component will be auto-generated on record creation as: